-Kanye West and his audacity are at work yet again.
+Kanye West and his audacity are at work again.

 Back in 2009, West made headlines when he stole the microphone from Taylor Swift during her acceptance speech at the MTV Video Music Awards.
 West’s disrespect was rooted in his belief that the award belonged to Beyoncé instead.

 At the 2015 Grammys, West pretended to take the stage and snag the “Album of the Year” award away from rocker, Beck.
-Again, he was defending Beyoncé who was surprisingly upstaged.
+Again, Kanye was defending Beyoncé who was surprisingly upstaged.

 “When you keep on diminishing art and not respecting the craft and smacking people in their face after they deliver monumental feats of music, you’re disrespectful to inspiration.
 He (Beck) should’ve given his award to Beyoncé.”

-While most of you may have a love-hate relationship with Kanye, his attitude and remarks highlight a growing problem in our culture.
-While most people want to write him off or make him a god, I’m wondering if there is something we can truly learn from him.
+Love him or hate him, Kanye’s attitude and remarks highlight a growing problem in our culture.
+Whether you want to write him off or idolize him, here are a few things we can learn from Kanye.

 No Amount of Money Will Make You Happy